Magnolia, Texas: Local government

 The Stroll, a half-mile walking path in downtown Magnolia.

-As an incorporated city with a population of over than 5,000, Magnolia is designated as a general law city under the Constitution of Texas.
+As an incorporated city with a population of more than 5,000, Magnolia is designated as a general law city under the Constitution of Texas.
 It is governed at the local level by an elected mayor and five council members.
 As of May 2024, the mayor is Matthew "Doc" Dantzer.
 Council member Richard Carby also serves as mayor pro tem.
 The other council members are Daniel Miller, Buck Perino, Brandon Jacobs, and Jack L Huitt, Jr.

 In 2011 the citizenry voted to allow the sale of alcoholic beverages.
 Magnolia was the last "dry" city in Montgomery County.

 On April 9, 2013, the Magnolia City Council adopted a 20-year comprehensive plan entitled, "Magnolia on the Move."
 In the plan, the city outlines its vision for dealing with the projected business and residential growth in the area.

 In 2015, the city adopted a Unified Development Code (UDC) to outline the specific steps development should take to comply with the comprehensive plan.
 The UDC includes specific restrictions on development, including restrictions on the height of signs, the materials used to construct buildings, and the protection of live oak and magnolia trees.